Climate-Refugee-Stories/crs-website/content/stories/Bahamas-Her-Voice-Post.md

   storms to ever hit the Atlantic and the greatest natural disaster to ever make landfall on the islands of The Bahamas.
 thumbnail: images/blog/Bahamas-Her-Voice-Post/Bahamas-Her-Voice-Post-thumb.png
-title: 'Bahamas: "You Should Hear Her Voice"'
+title: 'Bahamas: "You Should Hear Her Voice "'
 date: 2022-02-03T06:56:36.628Z
 image: images/blog/Bahamas-Her-Voice-Post/Bahamas-Her-Voice-Post-cover.png
 description: Bahamian artist Dede Brown